Jikken Kōbō: Influence

-Jikken Kōbō’s The 5th Experimental Workshop Presentation (1953) is cited as an important early postwar art project for its experimentation with new technologies.
-Works in the presentation were presented using either the automatic slide projector or the tape recorder, both technologies which had recently been developed by Tokyo Tsūshin Kōgyō (precursor to Sony).The presentation featured several “auto-slide” works projected on to screens in the theatre, accompanied by pre-recorded audio tracks.
+Jikken Kōbō's The 5th Experimental Workshop Presentation (1953) is cited as an important early postwar art project for its experimentation with new technologies.
+Works in the presentation were presented using either the automatic slide projector or the tape recorder, both technologies which had recently been developed by Tokyo Tsūshin Kōgyō (precursor to Sony).The presentation featured several "auto-slide" works projected on to screens in the theatre, accompanied by pre-recorded audio tracks.
 These works ultimately focused on creating a unique experience for the audience.
-The 5th Presentation is also considered an early “intermedia” endeavor that set the stage for later experiments with technology and new media in Japan.
+The 5th Presentation is also considered an early "intermedia" endeavor that set the stage for later experiments with technology and new media in Japan.

-The group disbanded organically in late 1957, but many of its members continued to work independently and helped influence the trajectory of Japanese avant-garde art in the 1960s and after.
-Group member Jōji Yuasa credited Jikken Kōbō with being the catalyst for new experiments and collaborations, recalling that it was “a crucible, a magnetic field of youthful, fresh spirit and individuality,” and that “it was a valuable source of encouragement and stimulating interaction.”
+The group disbanded in late 1957, but many of its members continued to work independently and helped influence the trajectory of Japanese avant-garde art in the 1960s and after.
+Group member Jōji Yuasa credited Jikken Kōbō with being the catalyst for new experiments and collaborations, recalling that it was "a crucible, a magnetic field of youthful, fresh spirit and individuality," and that "it was a valuable source of encouragement and stimulating interaction."
 In 2013, Dale Eisinger of Complex ranked The Joy of Life (1951) the 21st best work of performance art in history.

 Jikken Kōbō has often been paired with the Gutai collective as two examples of avant-garde art groups who created cross-genre or interdisciplinary projects, exhibitions, and performances in early postwar Japan.
 However, in contrast to Gutai, which has been the subject of several major English-language books and exhibitions, historically Jikken Kōbō has not been as well known outside of Japan.